The University of La Verne helps its students grow into leaders with many opportunities to step up and get involved.

 Ensure new students are welcomed to campus just as you were.
 OWLs help with student advising and registration (SOAR) dates during the summer and at New Student Orientation the week before school starts.
 You’ll work with other Leos to put on fun events and make friendships along the way.

-With two fraternities and four sororities on campus, students can take advantage of the many leadership opportunities the Greek system offers, from participating in chapter and committee positions to getting involved with the Interfraternity Council, National Pan-Hellenic Council, College Pahellenic Association, or the Order of Omega.
+With two fraternities and four sororities on campus, students can take advantage of the many leadership opportunities the Greek system offers, from participating in chapter and committee positions to getting involved with the Interfraternity Council, National Pan-Hellenic Council, College Panhellenic Association, or the Order of Omega.